Accessing our website tells us you are happy to receive all our cookies. However you can change your cookie settings at any time.Find out more

 - At the end of your day, ski into the famed Rond Point après scene and you can hop on a bus back to the chalet afterwards - easy as pie

 The exposed stone and carved wooden balconies are immediately striking and this traditional exterior is carried into the chalet itself with wooden beams spanning the ceiling of the main lounge area separated from the dining room by a stunning log burning fireplace.
 Most bedrooms have access to the balconies to enjoy the views and there are 9 twin rooms, 3 doubles and a triple so the chalet sleeps a maximum of 26.

-All interiors have seen a refurbishment ready for the 2018-19 winter season with soft light grey couches in the main living room with touches of faux fur and dark grey woolly curtains.
+All interiors have been updated ready for the 2018-19 winter season with soft light grey couches in the main living room with touches of faux fur and dark grey woolly curtains.
 This theme runs through the rooms as well bringing some modern touches to a traditional chalet.
 But the best bit of all is the two bubbling hot tubs on the front terrace.
 A traditional chalet in a fabulous resort with outdoor hot tubs to come back to each afternoon.
 Tick, tick and tick.